watalabo/WiPiCap/README.md

 ```

 ## How to use json2csi.py?
-Writing.
+This script extracts VHT Compressed Beamforming Report from packet data represented by JSON.
+Before run this script, ensure your JSON file is on the same directory as json2csi.py.
+All you have to do is run the script.
+No argument is needed.
+When the script works well, `csi_orig.pkl` will created on the same directory.

-## How to use VHT Compressed Beamforming Report for wireless sensing application?
+## Why do we use VHT Compressed Beamforming Report for wireless sensing application?
-We give some ideas and concepts in Wiki.
+Recent years, many researchers are eager to create powerful wireless sensing system.